songyahui/Timed_Verification/paper/Response.md

 in current work, the specification supports $\pi?$ (stands for a blocking waiting for a certain constraint to be satisfied) and the concurrency constructor || (cf Fig. 6).
-These are generally essential in timed verification (or more generally, for asynchronous programming), which are simply not supported in [Song & Chin 2020].
+These are generally essential in timed verification (or, more generally, for asynchronous programming), which are not supported in [Song & Chin 2020].

 (III) Thirdly, if the TRS in [Song & Chin 2020] wished to support the inclusion checking